KatharineME/SocialMedia.how/instagram.md

 Write long and descriptive captions that include keywords for posts.

-The more engagement your post gets the more likely it is to show up in the hashtag searches.

 Use between 15-30 hashtags on posts.

 Make a story with your recent post.